 - Films selected may not be withdrawn from the festival program after its announcement.

 - All submission fees are non-refundable.
 We will not return your screening and exhibition copies.

 - The festival Directorate may deny participation to any film unable to meet the technical requirements for a public screening of good quality.

 - NIFF reserves the right to screen or not screen the films selected in the Official Selection.

-- Regardless of their winning status, winning filmmakers who can't attend the Awards Ceremony in New York, will only receive laurels.
+- Regardless of their winning status, winning filmmakers who can't attend the Awards Ceremony in New York will only receive laurels.
 We reserve the right to decide which nominated films that will be a part of the screening program based on the quality of their showcase Blu-Ray or DCP as well as program scheduling.
 Winners will be announced online and in press.
-The festival has the right to work with any institution and partner festivals for all kind of cooperation, including joint events or promotions.
+The festival has the right to work with any institution and partner festivals for all kinds of cooperation, including joint events or promotions.